funficient/jamstackblog/src/blog/2023-10-28-unpacking-the-power-and-pitfalls-of-project-management-with-basecamp.md

 If you’re not familiar with Basecamp, it’s a simple project management tool built and used by the team of 37 Signals primarily as a tool to scratch their own itch.
 This is a rare example of dogfooding to the extreme.
 After more than two decades, they’re still eating their own dog food, while accumulating thousands of paid users as well as a rather cult-like following.

 I was curious to find out what exactly makes them so popular, having used the tool myself and not being *that* impressed with what it could do.
 Sure, it is much simpler and cleaner than most other project management tools.
 And there’s the fancy Hill Charts and Fire Side Chats.
 But I also found I spent more time administering projects than what should be needed, and couldn’t tell the status of any project at a glance.
-So I decided to go under the hood and find out whether it was our team who was doing it wrong, or if there’s maybe some other reason why it’s so popular. *(If you’re impatient, get the [product teardown](https://www.funficient.com/product-teardowns) summary here)*
+So I decided to go under the hood and find out whether it was our team who was doing it wrong, or if there’s maybe some other reason why it’s so popular. ***Get the full [product teardown](https://www.funficient.com/product-teardowns) here.***

 The short answer is both.
 Our team was being micro-managed and had very limited access to customize the tool to be more efficient.
 I also found that the cult-like following wasn’t necessarily about the quality or content of the tool, but rather admiration for a team who created a great piece of technology — namely Ruby on Rails.
 The die-hard fans all seemed to have one thing in common — they were programmers who admired the technical excellence of the founders of Basecamp — the first tool ever built on Ruby on Rails.